Get insider access

 Score distribution

-We evaluate uniformity by taking a photo of the screen and calculating the average deviation from the original color.
+We measure uniformity by taking a photo of the screen and calculating the average deviation from the original color.
 While we only test with a gray image, this test applies to all colors, not just gray.
+That said, gray uniformity varies from unit to unit, even if they're the same model, so it's not guaranteed that your monitor will look exactly like ours.

 Test results